cell-life/celllife-report/README.md

 </beans>
 ```

+Note: For the second example, you will also need to add a spring-mail.xml file as described in [step 2 option B in the celllife-mail dependency](https://www.cell-life.org/gitlab/celllife-mail/tree/master).

 ### Step 4:

 Add the properties referenced above into your application.properties

-Note: if you are using email functionality, you also need to add email properties.

 ```bash
 report.delete.cron=0 0 23 * * *
 report.scheduled.cron=0 0 9 * * *
 ```

+Note: if you are using email functionality, you also need to add email properties.

 ### Step 5:

+Implement your reports and create a Pconfig XML file for each.

-Create a folder which contains your report resources under webapp/src/mail/resources/reports.
+First, create a folder which contains your report resources under webapp/src/mail/resources/reports.
 This folder will contain your Jasper report files (.jrxml), any referenced images or styles and your Pconfig XML files which are used to describe your report so it can be loaded by this report library.

+Now, create your Jasper reports (use iReport) and then create a Pconfig file to describe your report and its parameters.

-*Example Pconfig file* - this file references a report named referrals_report.jrxml with two parameters (one date named "start_date" and one named "end_date").
+*Example Pconfig file #1* - this file references a report named referrals_report.jrxml with two parameters (one date named "start_date" and one named "end_date").
 These parameters need to match the parameters as defined in your jrxml.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>